 From Audacity Manual

 Using the drag handle at right, you can expand Device Toolbar rightwards to be wider than the default width shown, or drag it leftwards to be less wide.
-You can hover over any of the four boxes at any time to see the full text for the selected item.
+You can hover over any of the four boxes in Audacity at any time to see the full text for the selected item.

 Selects the particular interface with which Audacity communicates with your chosen playback and recording devices.

 On Windows, the choice is between the following audio interfaces:

 - MME: This is the Audacity default and the most compatible with all audio devices.

 - Windows DirectSound: This is more recent than MME with potentially less latency.